 When you are going through something as challenging as a divorce, you need a compassionate attorney by your side with extensive experience handling these situations.
 Knutson + Casey is ready to help.

 Divorce can be easy or it can be complicated.
 There may be cases where there is a need for mediation and other times judges may have to decide the outcome for each side in order for a conclusion to be reached.
 We do encourage mediation where possible when it comes to assets, child custody, spousal and child support, and other issues.
-When both parties can reach an agreement, the terms of the divorce tend to be more palatable to both and less stressful on the family as a whole.
+When both parties can reach an agreement, the terms of the divorce tend to be more palatable to both parties and less stressful on the family as a whole.

 Regardless of which route the divorce needs to take, your Mankato family law attorney will be there with you every step of the way to give you the guidance you need to make decisions regarding parenting time, assets, and other issues.